Mitigating Factors of Gross Misconduct IssuePosted in : How do I handle it NI on 15 January 2015

 I am in the middle of a disciplinary process with an employee for a gross misconduct issue and he has asked me to look at mitigating factors.
 The investigation has already found that there has been a breach of policy, which falls within our definition of gross misconduct.
 Surely this means dismissal should be automatic?
 How do I handle it?

 Sharon McArdle writes:

 The employer should always consider any mitigating factors that are put forward by the employee in these circumstances.
-It is important that all three aspects of a fair dismissal are covered, when considering dismissal on grounds of
+It is important that all three aspects of a fair dismissal are covered, when considering dismissal on grounds of conduct.
+These are:-

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article